BeMacized/home-dashboard/README.md

 # Home Dashboard

-This project is a smart home control dashboard written in Angular.
-It controls the smart home via home assistant.
+This project is a smart home control dashboard, heavily inspired by HomeKit, written in Angular.
+It is built on top of Home Assistant's API.

 It is currently not configurable as it is only meant to serve as my personal in home dashboard.

 <p float="left">